hiphops-io/hiphops-io.github.io/docs/start-quickstart.md

 Now we'll get our config/folders set up:

 1. `touch ~/.hops/config.yaml && echo "debug: true" >> ~/.hops/config.yaml` to create a config file with debug enabled.<br>This is just a convenience measure as we'll usually want debug level logging when running locally
+1. `mkdir -p ~/.hops/quickstart` to create the directory for our first automation
-1. `touch ~/.hops/quickstart.hops` to create our first empty hops file
+1. `touch ~/.hops/quickstart/quickstart.hops` to create our first empty hops file for that automation

 > Note: We're using default directory locations and filenames for everything in this guide, but know that you can configure those settings via CLI flags/ENV_VARS/config files to hops

 ## First pipeline + task

-We created an empty .hops config in the previous step `~/.hops/quickstart.hops`
+We created an empty .hops config in the previous step `~/.hops/quickstart/quickstart.hops`

 Go ahead and open that in an editor.
 Using `HCL` for syntax highlighting will make this more pleasant.